trustoverip/tswg-keri-specification/spec/spec.md

 #### SPED (Speedy Percolated Endpoint Discovery)

 All the information needed to discover and verify is bootstrapped from the OOBI.
 Subsequent authorization is non-interactive, thus making it highly scalable.
 BADA-RUN authorization is also lightweight for the host because the only memory requirements are a sequence number, date-time stamp window, and nullification state.
-This provides what we call zero-trust percolated discovery or speedy percolated endpoint discovery (SPED) {{PT}}{{FPP}}{{IPT}}{{DOMIP}}.
+This provides what we call zero-trust percolated discovery or speedy percolated endpoint discovery (SPED) [[ref: PT]][[ref: FPP]][[ref: IPT]][[ref: DOMIP]].
 Percolation means that each discoverer, in turn, may share what it discovers with any subsequent discoverers.
 Because the information so discovered is end-verifiable, the percolation mechanism does not need to be trusted.
 Percolating intermediaries do not need to be trusted.

 #### JIT/NTK Discovery